 Islam – Violent Ideology

-Islam is a violent ideology that compels Muslims to violence – just not all the time and against all people, and this is where apparent contradictions come in.
+Islam is a violent ideology that compels Muslims to violence – just not all the time and against all people, and this is where we find apparent contradictions.
 They seem like contradictions only if you buy into the sales pitch that Islam is a religion of peace.

-The inerrancy of the Quran is explicit and accepted by all Muslims I’ve ever come across and read about – except for reformists.
-And some sects of Islam, like Ahmadiyya, emphasise peace more than others.
+The inerrancy of the Quran is explicit and accepted by all Muslims that I’ve ever come across and read about – except for reformists.
+And some sects of Islam, like Ahmadiyya, emphasise peace more than other sects do.

 Osama bin Laden